xint0n9/linxintong/README.md

 2. Under **Build and deployment > Branch**, select `main` branch.
 3. Click **Save**.
 4. It may take 10-15 seconds for your Github Page to be deployed.
 When it is successful, you should be able to view it at `<your github username>.github.io`.
+5. You can remove the comments if you wish.

 Note: The default styling applied by your browser to each element is **not going to be what you actually want**.
 Ignore this for now; we will work on styling separately.